liu-qilong/liu-qilong.github.io/contents/note/straight-line-leadership.md

 - Shell ourselves from the stress of taken risk by keep gathering more and more information and consider that as "progress".
 However, information won't lead to any outcome if it's not used.
   > See also: [Why You Should Take Action Before You Feel Ready (The Information Trap) | Sam Matla](https://m.youtube.com/watch?v=vINjzigVlQA)
 - Shell ourselves from actually doing the work by keep finding better tools/softwares/platforms that will solve our problem "once and for all".
-However, the perfect tool for you don't exist at all; even if you find it, it will still be you who do the work, not the tool.
+However, the perfect tool for you doesn't exist at all; even if you find it, it will still be you who do the work, not the tool.
   > See also: [Stop Procrastinating With Note-Taking Apps Like Obsidian, Roam, Logseq | Sam Matla](https://m.youtube.com/watch?v=baKCC2uTbRc)
 - Invent a bunch of unnecessary "works" to do rather than taking the _core required actions_.
 Do we really need to check all the emails before start reading the paper?
 Nah.
 Do we really need to think through all detailed steps perfectly before start doing the project?
 Nah.
 Do we really need to wait for tomorrow before start working out?
 Damn not!
 However, it's just very compelling to invent those _fake works & prerequisites_ to shell ourselves from the _real work_.
 We know that we may fail with the _real works_, not the _fake works_.
 We always know.
   > See also: [You feel stuck because you won't choose action | Sam Matla](https://m.youtube.com/watch?v=34CrJKCWaSA)